MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 1. Select **Next**.

 1. In **Features**, select **Failover Clustering** from the list of features.
-A window will appear showing a list of all administration tools currently being installed.
+A window should appear and show you a list of all administration tools currently being installed.
 Make sure not to unselect any currently selected features, then select **Add Features**, then select **Next**.

    :::image type="content" source="media/Cluster-File-Server/Cluster-FS-Add-WSFC-1.png" alt-text="A screenshot of the Features menu.
 The user has selected Failover Clustering and a dialog window for Add Roles and Features has appeared.":::